 Mains switching devices are not trivial, despite their apparent simplicity.
 It is very important that you know the requirements for your country and can perform all wiring to the required standards.

-An electro-mechanical relay is by far the simplest, and is the recommended option provided your receiver can supply at least 100mA.
+An electro-mechanical relay is by far the simplest, and is the recommended option provided your receiver (the 'master' unit) can supply at least 100mA.
 The actual current drawn depends on the relay, and if you only need to switch 10A this will never be a limitation.
 Most common 10A relays have a coil resistance of around 270 ohms, so they will draw around 45mA when energised.
 Very few peripherals will need more than 10A, but inrush current may be an issue with some high powered subwoofers or power amplifiers.

 The electro-mechanical relay trigger will be covered first, because this is likely to be the most common.
 A 10A relay as shown in Figure 1 will be sufficient for the vast majority of systems, but you might need something larger for bigger systems or if you need to switch several things on at once.
 The maximum recommended relay coil current is 100mA, because that's appears to be the upper limit imposed by the equipment that provides 12V when it's turned on.
 Coil current will be around 40mA for typical 10A relays, but those rated for higher current are likely to draw more.